Maria Kovacic: Preselection

 Following the death of Jim Molan in 2023, the Liberal Party needed to fill a casual vacancy.
 The final two candidates, both from the party's Moderate faction, were Kovacic and Andrew Constance, a former New South Wales Cabinet minister who served as the member for Bega in the Legislative Assembly until his resignation in 2021.

+On 3 July 2026, it was confirmed that Kovacic was elected to fill the position as Chief Opposition Whip in the Senate, commencing on 15 July, after Wendy Askew announced her retirement.

 Kovacic won the support of most Moderates, as well as most of the Centre Right faction.
 The Right faction's only candidate was Jess Collins.
 The other candidates were James Brown, David Brady and Fiona Scott.
 According to Anthony Galloway writing for the Sydney Morning Herald, Constance made a deal with sections of the Right faction whereby he, if elected, would resign after 18 months to run as the party's candidate for the seat of Gilmore at the 2025 federal election for a second time, after he almost defeated the sitting Labor member (Fiona Phillips) at the 2022 federal election (bucking the national trend of swings against the Coalition).
 However, senior party sources found that many were unhappy with the idea of another resignation.

 Kovacic was endorsed by Senator Andrew Bragg and deputy leader Sussan Ley, while Constance was endorsed by former Liberal Premier Gladys Berejiklian, Senator Marise Payne and her partner, former state Cabinet minister Stuart Ayres (who was the state member for Penrith until 2023).

 The vote was held at the Fullerton Hotel in Sydney on 27 May 2023.
 Kovacic was preselected, winning 287 votes to Constance's 243.

 Kovacic was appointed by a joint sitting of the New South Wales Parliament on 31 May 2023.

+On 3 July 2026, it was confirmed that Kovacic was elected to fill the position as Chief Opposition Whip in the Senate, commencing on 15 July, following the retirement of Wendy Askew.